-The competition is open to individuals or teams of students at both the undergraduate and graduate level who apply their CEE knowledge and skills to develop entrepreneurial ideas to improve the human condition.
-Contestants compete for a chance to win by conceptualizing entrepreneurial ventures that may help fellow students at Georgia Tech, improve conditions for the Atlanta community and/or impact society more broadly.
+Established in 2021, the competition is open to individuals or teams of students at both the undergraduate and graduate level who compete for a chance to win by conceptualizing entrepreneurial ventures that may help fellow students at Georgia Tech, create positive change for the local Atlanta community or impact society more broadly.

 Innovation.
 Is the idea novel?
 How does it compare to other ideas that address the same problem?

 Demand.
 Is there a demand for the invention?
 Are people likely to use it?